Harmony Videos

 library(harmonydata)

-To harmonize two PDFs:
+To harmonise two PDFs:

 • Load the two PDFs into R using the load_instruments_from_file() function.